mozilla-conduit/bmo-extensions/README.md

 To access the Phabricator site, point your browser to 'http://phabricator.test'.

-The administrator login is `admin` and the password is `admin`.
+The administrator login is `admin` and the password is `password123456789!`.
 You can use this account to create other accounts, projects, etc.

 ## BMO Development

-You can access code in the container using `docker exec -it bmoextensions_bmo.test_1 su - bugzilla` command.
+You can access code in the container using `docker exec -it bmoextensions_bmo.test_1 bash` command.
 The 'bmoextensions_bmo.test_1' name may vary depending on how you checked out the GitHub repo code and what the name of the checkout directory is.

-Once you have logged in to a shell, change to the '/var/www/html/bmo' directory.
+Once you have logged in to a shell, you should be in the '/app' directory.
 This is the BMO code root.
 The Phabricator extension code lives in 'extensions/PhabBugz'. mod_perl is disabled for the webroot so any changes you make should show up immediately on the site.
 Git is installed so you should be able to use git to create branches, update, and generate